Lucky-Kashyap/full-stack-web-dev/README.md

 - process.argv: returns an array containing the command-line arguments passed when the node.js process was launched.

+##### module.exports

+- requiring files

+- require() a build-in function to include external modules that exist in seperate files. module.exports a special object

+- installing packages

+- node_modules: The node_modules folder contains every installed dependency for your project.

+- package-lock.json: It records the exact version of every installed dependency, including its sub-dependencies and their version

+- package.json the package.json file contains descriptive and functional meta data about a project such as a name,version and dependencies

+- npm init

+- require vs import

+- import {sum} from './math.js';

+- we can't selectively load only the piece we need with require but with import, we can selectively load only the piece we need, which can save memory.
+  Loading is asynchronous for 'require' butt can be asynchronous for 'import'

 ### 🚀 Backend (Node JS) Series - Learn What Matters 1: Understanding the Internet

 🌐 What is the Internet?